-Immigrant activists continue to fight for the rights of detainees in SeaTac Federal Prison
+Immigrant activists fight for the rights of detainees in SeaTac federal prison

-Wednesday, Immigrant activists say they will continue to fight for detainees’ rights after President Trump signed a new executive order ending the separation of detained families.
+SEATTLE -- Immigrant activists said Wednesday they will continue to fight for detainees’ rights after President Donald Trump signed a new executive order ending the separation of detained families.

-Hundreds packed the St. Mark’s Episcopal Cathedral in Seattle to get the chance to ask lawyers about detained asylum seekers who had been separated by their family, many detained at the SeaTac Federal Detention Center.
+Hundreds packed St. Mark’s Episcopal Cathedral in Seattle to get the chance to ask lawyers about detained asylum-seekers who had been separated by their family, many detained at the SeaTac Federal Detention Center.

-Activists say in total, there is about 200 asylum seeking immigrants held in King and Pierce Counties.
+Activists say in total, there is about 200 asylum-seeking immigrants held in King and Pierce counties.

-“We demand justice and fairness for all human beings,” said Nancy Ross.
+“We demand justice and fairness for all human beings,” said Nancy Ross, the Reverend Canon for St. Mark’s Episcopal Cathedral.

-She says her church is a place of love and welcoming, however, for some immigrant members of her congregation they have been feeling a different kind of emotion in recent weeks.
+She says her church is a place of love and welcoming, but that for some immigrant members of her congregation, they have been feeling a different kind of emotion in recent weeks.

 “There is fear.
 Every time something happens, the fear is ratcheted up,” said Ross.

-During the briefing, many in attendance asked questions about what they can do to help detained asylum seekers.
+During the briefing, many in attendance asked questions about what they can do to help detained asylum-seekers.

 Ross says the overall answer to these questions is actually quite simple.